zarr-developers/zarr-python/docs/user-guide/consolidated_metadata.rst

    group.create_array(shape=(3, 3, 3), name="c")
    zarr.consolidate_metadata(store)

-If we open that group, the Group's metadata has a :class:`zarr.ConsolidatedMetadata` that can be used.
+If we open that group, the Group's metadata has a :class:`zarr.core.group.ConsolidatedMetadata` that can be used.

 .. ipython:: python